 This licence shall be governed by the laws of Zimbabwe.

-The Licensee shall comply with all laws of Zimbabwe applicable to its operations, including all decisions, rules and instructions issued in accordance with the Postal and Telecommunications Act, Chap.[12:05].
+The Licensee shall comply with all laws of Zimbabwe applicable to its operations, including all decisions, rules and instructions issued in accordance with the Postal and Telecommunications Act, [Chapter12:05].

 DOMICILIUM CITANDI ET EXECUTANDI